 All user functions consistently use display coordinates to make animations independent of underlying hardware changes.
 It is the job of the hardware control library functions to map display coordinates to hardware coordinates.

 Adapting the Library

 The coordinate system mapping is a function of the hardware library (MD_MAX72xx).
 From the above discussion, the hardware library needs to know if

 - ‘Digits’ are mapped to rows or columns.
 This also fixes ‘segments’ to the other axis.

 - The order in which each axis is wired (up/down and left/right).
 A simplifying assumption (which has been valid so far!) is that the LEDs are wired sequentially and not in random order.

-Therefore the MD_MAX72xx_lib.h header file defines the following indicators to direct the hardware coordinate mapping:
+The MD_MAX72xx library needs to be informed of the the following parameters to direct the hardware coordinate mapping:

 - HW_DIG_ROWS – set to 1 if MAX72xx digits are mapped to rows in on the matrix